xformation/cms-ui-test/README.md

-# cms-ui-test
+# cms-ui-plugin
-Test Plugins using graphQL
+Plugin for Attendance functionality